cseanburns/systems-librarianship/src/4b-installing-configuring-php.md

 ?>
 ```

-Now visit that file using the public IP address for your server.
+Now visit that file from a browser on your local machine (outside the VM) using your server's public IP address.
 If the public IP address for my virtual machine is `203.0.113.10`, then in Firefox, Chrome, etc, I would open:

 ```
 http://203.0.113.10/info.php
 ```

-> Again, be sure to replace the IP below with the IP address of your server and
+> Again, be sure to replace the sample IP above with the IP address of your server and
 > be sure to use **http** and not **https**.

 You should see a page that provides system information about PHP, Apache, and the server.